 Bees produce honeycombs from beeswax.
 They use it in the hive and need it to store honey and pollen, as well as to house their larvae.

 Since it is a totally natural product, you can certainly eat honeycomb.
 Like honey, it has many health benefits.

 Honeycomb is healthy and pure

-Eating honeycomb has many of the same health benefits as eating honey.
+Eating RAW Honeycomb has many of the same health benefits as eating honey.
 Because honey has not been processed in any way, it is rich in the enzymes that give honey its antibacterial nature.
 The heat processing and filtering used in other honeys without the comb removes some of these enzymes.

-The additional benefits of eating honeycomb
+The additional benefits of eating Pure RAW Honeycomb

 Honey bees secrete beeswax to build their honeycomb, and it contains natural oils made from long-chain fatty acids.